maximevictor/wikipedia-networks/README.md

 1. Choose a Wikipedia backup dump from https://dumps.wikimedia.org and download the file with a name of the form "enwiki-20180220-pages-articles.xml.bz2" (see for example https://dumps.wikimedia.org/enwiki/).

-2. In a terminal, compile Scala program with Simple Build Tool:
+2. In a terminal, compile the Scala program with Simple Build Tool:

     $ sbt